felixbillieres/Learn-MCP-Protocol/Learn/projet_18/README.md

-# Projet 18 : Sampling avancé avec préférences et paramètres
+# Project 18: Advanced sampling with preferences and parameters

-## Objectif
+## Objective

-Apprendre à utiliser les préférences de modèle et les paramètres avancés du sampling.
+Learn to use model preferences and advanced sampling parameters.

-## Concepts à apprendre
+## Concepts to learn

-### Préférences de modèle
+### Model preferences

-Les serveurs peuvent suggérer des préférences pour le choix du modèle :
+Servers can suggest preferences for model selection:
-- `hints` : Suggestions de modèles (ex: "claude-3-sonnet")
+- `hints`: Model suggestions (e.g., "claude-3-sonnet")
-- `intelligencePriority` : Priorité sur les capacités (0-1)
+- `intelligencePriority`: Priority on capabilities (0-1)
-- `speedPriority` : Priorité sur la vitesse (0-1)
+- `speedPriority`: Priority on speed (0-1)
-- `costPriority` : Priorité sur le coût (0-1)
+- `costPriority`: Priority on cost (0-1)

-### Paramètres de sampling
+### Sampling parameters

-- `temperature` : Créativité (0-2)
+- `temperature`: Creativity (0-2)
-- `max_tokens` : Nombre maximum de tokens
+- `max_tokens`: Maximum number of tokens
-- `stop_sequences` : Séquences qui arrêtent la génération
+- `stop_sequences`: Sequences that stop generation

-### Messages multiples
+### Multiple messages

-On peut envoyer plusieurs messages pour créer une conversation avec contexte.
+You can send multiple messages to create a conversation with context.

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer des outils qui utilisent les paramètres avancés du sampling.
+In this project, you will create tools that use advanced sampling parameters.

-## Prochaines étapes
+## Next steps

-Lis `INSTRUCTIONS.md` pour voir ce que tu dois faire exactement !
+Read `INSTRUCTIONS.md` to see exactly what you need to do!